al-kivi/yequel/README.md

 # Yequel

-Provides a sequel style ORM layer for YAML::Store.
+Provides a Sequel style ORM layer for YAML::Store.
-Yequel provides a sequel style with basic features to access YAML::Store tables.
+Yequel supports the Sequel syntax with a subset of commands to access YAML::Store tables.
 Its target audience is application developers who require light weight alternative to SQL databases.

+Yequel provides a small subset of Sequel commands with a goal of allowing for an exchange of the sqlite3 database with YAML::Store.

 ## Installation